ExpenseTracer/expensetracker/README.md

 Invision link

 Epic: Login/Register
-->User Registration – As a user, I would like to have signup option *Option to create a new account
+->User Registration – As a user, I would like to have signup option.
+*Option to create a new account.
-*Allow user to sign up with google
+*Allow user to sign up with google.
-*Allow user to sign up with facebook
+*Allow user to sign up with facebook.
-*Allow user to sign up using phone number
+*Allow user to sign up using phone number.
-*Option to create a new account
+*Option to create a new account.

 ->User login- As a user, I would like to have sign in option
-                                  Create a link “add trip expenses"
+                       Create a link “add trip expenses".
-                       Create a link "add Group/Family expenses"
+                       Create a link "add Group/Family expenses".
-                       Create a link "add personal expenses"
+                       Create a link "add personal expenses".
-                       Create a link "sign in" under signup *Add submit button at bottom
+                       Create a link "sign in" under signup .
+*Add submit button at bottom.
-*Update sql query after the addition of new expenses
+*Update sql query after the addition of new expenses.

-->Forget password - As a user, I would like to have forgot password option *Include a text field in the new page to enter email/user id *Send verification email to entered email address *Allow user to enter new password via email link *Include a click able link below the password input text field *Add a submit button
+->Forget password - As a user, I would like to have forgot password option.
+*Include a text field in the new page to enter email/user id.
+*Send verification email to entered email address.
+*Allow user to enter new password via email link.
+*Include a click able link below the password input text field.
+*Add a submit button.
-*Update password in database
+*Update password in database.
-*Implement triggers on password updates
+*Implement triggers on password updates.
-*Redirect the user to login page
+*Redirect the user to login page.

-->Sign up support - As a user, I would like to have skip sign up option *Create a check box for "Agree terms and conditions" *Create a check box for "I'm not a Robot option" *Create a "submit" button
+->Sign up support - As a user, I would like to have skip sign up option.
+*Create a check box for "Agree terms and conditions".
+*Create a check box for "I'm not a Robot option".
+*Create a "submit" button.
-*redirect to new page
+*redirect to new page.

 Epic: Add Group
-->Trip Expense Tracking – As a user, I would like to add “Trip Expense Tracking Button” *Add “Category Button”
+->Trip Expense Tracking – As a user, I would like to add “Trip Expense Tracking Button”.
+*Add “Category Button”.
-*Allow user to enter the amount
+*Allow user to enter the amount.
-*Allow user to add the person who paid for that expense *Add a button for the conversion of currency from our country to other country *Allow user to add the date of money spent
+*Allow user to add the person who paid for that expense.
+*Add a button for the conversion of currency from our country to other country.
-*Allow user to add the Description of money spent *Allow user to select the of expense
+*Allow user to add the date of money spent.
+*Allow user to add the Description of money spent.
+*Allow user to select the of expense.
-*Allow user to enter the amount
+*Allow user to enter the amount .
-*Allow User to Select type of Category
+*Allow User to Select type of Category .
-*Allow user to add the no of persons involved
+*Allow user to add the no of persons involved.
-*Allow user to add budget
+*Allow user to add budget.
 *Create a button to split the money to all the people who are part of the expense equally.

 ->Personal Expense Tracking – As a user, I would like to add “Personal Tracking Button”